 - Contact your local mosquito control district to learn of other options to reduce mosquito problems.

 - Use insect repellents carefully and wisely.

 The easiest and most effective way to avoid mosquito bites is by using insect repellant.
 There are many products that are made to prevent mosquito bites.
 Experts from the American Academy of Pediatrics (AAP) recommend one that can be applied directly to the skin that is particularly effective: DEET (usually listed on labels as N,N-diethyl-m-toluamide).

 The amount of DEET in insect repellents varies and may range from less than 10 percent to more than 30 percent.
 Products with higher concentrations of DEET tend to provide longer protection and need to be applied less frequently.
 According to the AAP, products that have around 10 percent DEET may keep away insects for nearly two hours, while products with about 24 percent DEET last an average of five hours.

 Other repellents contain yet other active ingredients (other than DEET).
-Select a repellent that is registered with the US EPA.
+Select a repellent that is registered with the federal Environmental Protection Agency.
 Read and follow directions to use them properly.
-The AAP does not recommend insect repellants for children younger than months.
+The AAP does not recommend insect repellants for children younger than 2 months.